Subhas Chandra Bose: 1943–1945: Japanese-occupied Asia

 The Indian National Army (INA) was the brainchild of Japanese Major (and post-war Lieutenant-General) Iwaichi Fujiwara, head of the Japanese intelligence unit Fujiwara Kikan.
 Fujiwara's mission was "to raise an army which would fight alongside the Japanese army."
 He first met Pritam Singh Dhillon, the president of the Bangkok chapter of the Indian Independence League, and through Pritam Singh's network recruited a captured British Indian army captain, Mohan Singh, on the western Malayan peninsula in December 1941.
 The First Indian National Army was formed as a result of discussion between Fujiwara and Mohan Singh in the second half of December 1941, and the name chosen jointly by them in the first week of January 1942.

 This was along the concept of, and with support of, what was then known as the Indian Independence League headed from Tokyo by expatriate nationalist leader Rash Behari Bose.
 The first INA was however disbanded in December 1942 after disagreements between the Hikari Kikan and Mohan Singh, who came to believe that the Japanese High Command was using the INA as a mere pawn and propaganda tool.
-Mohan Singh was taken into custody and the troops returned to the prisoner-of-war camp.
+Singh was taken into custody and the troops returned to the prisoner-of-war camp.
 However, the idea of an independence army was revived with the arrival of Subhas Chandra Bose in the Far East in 1943.
 In July, at a meeting in Singapore, Rash Behari Bose handed over control of the organisation to Subhas Chandra Bose.
 Bose was able to reorganise the fledgling army and organise massive support among the expatriate Indian population in south-east Asia, who lent their support by both enlisting in the Indian National Army, as well as financially in response to Bose's calls for sacrifice for the independence cause.
 INA had a separate women's unit, the Rani of Jhansi Regiment (named after Rani Lakshmi Bai) headed by Capt.
 Lakshmi Swaminathan, which is seen as a first of its kind in Asia.